 Most AI scribes write a better note.
 Stream builds a chart — organizing every visit by medical problem, surfacing what's falling off your radar, and keeping the longitudinal record you've spent years building actually usable.

 Every AI scribe records a visit and writes a note.
 That's solved.
 The problem that isn't solved — and what Stream was built for — is what happens to that note over the next five years.
 A chart that organizes itself around your patient, not around the calendar.
+Stream's founders authored the peer-reviewed research on chart duplication — 104 million notes, JAMA Network Open, 2022 — and built Stream to answer it.

 The note is the end of the workflow.
 After a year of visits, you've generated a stack of disconnected documents.
 To find when you last adjusted a patient's thyroid medication, you open six notes and scroll.
 The scribe helped with the visit.
 It didn't help with the chart.